feincms/feincms3/docs/guides/templates-and-regions.rst

 More regions
 ~~~~~~~~~~~~

+django-content-editor requires a ``regions`` attribute or property on
+the model containing a list of ``Region`` instances.
+The
-The :ref:`build-your-cms` guide presented a page model with only a
+:ref:`build-your-cms` guide presented a page model with only a single
-single region, ``"main"``.
+region, ``"main"``.
 It is of course possible to specify more regions:

 .. code-block:: python